hapijs/hapi/README.md

 *** At this time batch only supports requests to routes that use the GET method.

+### State

+HTTP state management (cookies) allows the server to store session information on the client which is sent back to the server with every request (as defined in [RFC 6265](https://tools.ietf.org/html/rfc6265)). **hapi** will automatically parse incoming cookies based on the server's `state.cookies` configuration, where:
+- `parse` - determines is incoming 'Cookie' headers are parsed and stored in the 'request.cookies' object.
+Defaults to true.
+- _'failAction'_ - allowed values are: _'error'_ (return 500), _'log'_ (report error but continue), or _'ignore'_ (continue) when a request cookie fails parsing.
+Defaults to _'error'_.

 ## Server Events

 The server object emits the following events: